|

 to keep one free from worries.
 Parad Shivlinga (an alloy of Silver

 and Mercury) is used in Tantrik practices.
-Rudrakshas are thought
+Rudrakshas are thought to

-of faces.
+faces.
 Five-faced Rudrakshas are commonly used for protection

 against evil.
 One-faced Rudraksha is the most auspicious one.
-Pandits

 |